Battle of Manila Bay: Battle

 Montojo accepted that his cause was hopeless and ordered his ships to ram the enemy if possible.
 He then slipped the Cristina's cables and charged.
-Much of the American fleet's fire was then directed at her and she was shot to pieces.
+Much of the U.S. fleet's fire was then directed at her and she was shot to pieces.
 Of the crew of 400, more than 200, including Montojo, were casualties and only two men remained who were able to man her guns.
 The ship managed to return to shore and Montojo ordered it to be scuttled.
 The Castilla, which only had guns on the port side, had her forward cable shot away, causing her to swing about, presenting her weaponless starboard side.
 The captain then ordered her sunk and abandoned.
 The Ulloa was hit by a shell at the waterline that killed her captain and disabled half the crew.
 The Luzon had three guns out of action but was otherwise unharmed.
 The Duero lost an engine and had only one gun left able to fire.

-At 7:45 a.m., after Captain Gridley messaged Dewey that only 15 rounds of 5" ammunition remained per gun, Dewey ordered an immediate withdrawal.
-To preserve morale, he informed the crews that the halt in the battle was to allow the crews to have breakfast.
+At 7:45 a.m., after a miscommunication led Captain Gridley to report that only 15 rounds of 5-inch ammunition remained per gun, Dewey ordered a temporary withdrawal.
+In fact, fifteen rounds had been fired per gun, not that only fifteen remained.
+Confident of the outcome, Dewey then signalled that the crews, who had only had coffee since 4 a.m., should have breakfast.
 According to an observer on the Olympia, "At least three of his (Spanish) ships had broken into flames but so had one of ours.
 These fires had all been put out without apparent injury to the ships.
 Generally speaking, nothing of great importance had occurred to show that we had seriously injured any Spanish vessel."
 Montojo took the opportunity to now move his remaining ships into Bacoor Bay where they were ordered to resist for as long as possible.

 A captains' conference on the Olympia revealed little damage and no men killed.
 It was discovered that the original ammunition message had been garbled—instead of only 15 rounds of ammunition per gun remaining, the message had meant to say only 15 rounds of ammunition per gun had been expended.
 Reports arrived during the conference that sounds of exploding ammunition had been heard and fires sighted on the Cristina and Castilla.
 At 10:40 a.m. action was resumed but the Spanish offered little resistance, and Montojo issued orders for the remaining ships to be scuttled and the breechblocks of their guns taken ashore.
 The Olympia, Baltimore and Boston then fired on the Sangley Point battery putting it out of action and followed up by sinking the Ulloa.
 The Concord fired on the transport Mindanao, whose crew immediately abandoned ship.
 The Petrel fired on the government offices next to the arsenal and a white flag was raised over the building after which all firing ceased.
 The Spanish colors were struck at 12:40 p.m.